wp-plugins/radio-station/readme.txt

 == Changelog ==

+= 2.0.4 =
+* Master Schedule bug for shows that start at midnight and end before the hour is up fixed.

 = 2.0.3 =
 * Compatibility fix: Fixed a jquery conflict in the backend that was occuring in certain themes